Justins-Git/Movie-Database/README.md

 3) pip install psycopg2

-4) put login information in logininfo.txt
+4) create file logininfo.txt in src and put in username and password on two lines

 5) run application.py, "Database connection established" should print to terminal